 The mean temperature in Norway is increasing

 In recent years, the mean temperature in Norway has generally been higher than normal.
 The exception was 2010, which was one of the coldest years since 1900.
-The highest temperatures were recorded in 1934, 1990 2006 and 2011, with 1.8 °C above average.
-In 2013 the temperature was 1°C above average.
+The highest mean temperature was recorded in 2014 with 2,2 °C above average.
+Other years with high averages are 1934, 1990 2006 and 2011, with 1.8 °C above average.

 The annual mean temperature is expected to increase by as much as 2.3-4.6°C by 2100.
 Temperatures will increase most in winter.
 The increase will be greatest in northern Norway.
 Precipitation levels will increase throughout the country, especially in winter.
 Summer precipitation in eastern and southern Norway is likely to decrease towards the end of the century.